cpinitiative/usaco-guide/content/5_Gold/DP.md

 prerequisites:
  - Recursion
  - Silver - Prefix Sums
-description: A very important concept which emerges in the Gold division and extends to the IOI. (improve?)
+description: Speeding up naive solutions with memoization.
 ---

+This is a very important concept which emerges in the Gold division and extends to the IOI. (improve?)

 <info-block title="Contest Tip">